Question

 Computer or device troubleshooting

-If the issue is specific to your computer or device, close all your programs and applications and restart your computer or device.
-This is often a quick fix for a lot of problems at once.
-It clears out any background errors, shuts down unused programs taking up bandwidth, processes updates if necessary, and more.
+If the issue is specific to your computer or device, close all your programs and applications, then restart your computer or device.
+This is often a quick fix for many problems.
+It clears out background errors, shuts down unused programs taking up bandwidth, processes updates if necessary, and more.

 Some other things you can do to improve speed are:

 - Make sure you don’t have too many tabs open.
-A lot of Zendesk tabs can cause lag and interfere with each other.
+Too many tabs can cause lag and interfere with each other.

 - Make sure you aren't having any trouble with apps.
-For more information, see this article: How can I troubleshoot issues with apps.
+For more information, see this article: Troubleshoot app issues in Zendesk account.

 Network connectivity troubleshooting

 The most common issue users face when switching to working remotely is a poor network connection.
-Even if you are on a VPN, your local network connectivity and speed can slow you down.
+Even if you're using a VPN, your local network connectivity and speed can still slow you down.
 Try these troubleshooting steps to get back up to speed:

-- Close down any extra tabs, background programs, apps, or anything else that could be interfering with loading time or hogging bandwidth.
+- Close any extra tabs, background programs, apps, or anything else that could be interfering with loading times or hogging bandwidth

-- Diagnose if you’re experiencing slow internet speeds by running an internet speed test.
-For example, Google speed test.
+- Diagnose slow internet speeds by running an internet speed test, such as Google speed test

-If you find you are experiencing connectivity issues and you want help getting back up and running, you can always skip the next steps below and get in touch with your internet service provider directly.
-They can walk you through tests, resets, and whatever else needs to be done to get your internet connection back up to speed.
+If you find that you're experiencing connectivity issues and want help getting back up and running, you can always skip the steps below and contact your internet service provider directly.
+They can guide you through tests, resets, and whatever else is needed to restore your internet connection.

-If you’d rather troubleshoot for yourself, try this:
+If you’d rather troubleshoot on your own, try this:

 - Reset your router and modem.
 This solves most internet connection issues.

-- Plug in your computer directly to your modem using an ethernet cable, rather than relying on WiFi.
-This may help if your WiFi is weak or is having trouble broadcasting through walls or other obstacles.
+- Connect your computer directly to your modem using an Ethernet cable instead of relying on WiFi.
+This can help if your WiFi signal is weak or struggling to broadcast through walls or other obstacles.